POST-ARMISTICE

 Photos: Fulvia VIgna

 When twenty-one bodies were recovered in May 1945 only seven were immediately identified.
-That of Private Rogers, initially unidentifide, was later recognised.
+That of Private Rogers, initially unidentified, was later recognised.
 After an initial burial in Fornet cemetery near Val d'Isère, all the bodies were brought to Milan War Cemetery and reburied on 17 October 1945.

 It is interesting to note that while the date of death inscribed on Private Rogers' tombstone is 12 November 1944, a date of death of 10 November has been allocated to the unknown soldier in the photograph above, brought in from Fornet on the same day.